Technology Planning Process Update

-In the FY2015 State School Aid Act, the Michigan Legislature included a best practices requirement related to technology planning for both the local school districts, public schools academies (districts), and intermediate school districts (ISDs).
+In the FY2015 State School Aid Act, the Michigan Legislature included a best practices requirement related to technology planning for intermediate school districts (ISDs).
 More information at: http://michigan.gov/mde/0,4615,7-140-6530_6605-258500--,00.html

 The Children’s Internet Protection Act (CIPA) was enacted by Congress in 2000 to address concerns about children’s access to obscene or harmful content over the Internet.
 CIPA imposes certain requirements on schools or libraries that receive discounts for Internet access or internal connections through the E-rate program – a program that makes certain communications services and products more affordable for eligible schools and libraries.
 In early 2001, the FCC issued rules implementing CIPA and provided updates to those rules in 2011.If you have additional questions please contact Ann-Marie Smith, Technology Planning Coordinator and Communications Consultant, smitha24 at michigan.gov or 517-335-2775.